 Welcome back to another week of Allergy Free Wednesdays!

-There is no “clear rule” against including processed ingredients in your submission (but we hope you are moving in that direction ).
+As I mentioned, this past week, there is no “clear rule” against including processed ingredients in your submission (but we hope you are moving in that direction ).
 So…occasionally you will find some “whole foodie undesirables” in the entries.

 What to do if you see processed foods and don’t want them?:

 - White or brown sugar?
 Sub in sucanat, or honey or an acceptable sugar free sweetener.
 Get help subbing in my post on Substituting Sweeteners in Baking and Cooking